LWGO/LWGO.github.io/_posts/2020-01-18-finally-a-free-and-awesome-personal-blog-experience.md

 Even when I did manage to resist the temptation of messing with the layout, the writing experience was far from polished.
 I was stuck in a code editor wishing I could just write the post in a proper editor - something easy, like Medium or Substack.
 But that solution comes with the old, "you're renting space on someone else's platform" issue.

-_(And yes, I'm aware Pages is now Microsoft, "the enemy", but at least it's on my domain - which is what those "don't write on medium" posts are really about anyways.)_
+_(And yes, I'm aware GH Pages is now Microsoft, "the enemy", but at least it's on my domain - which is what those "don't write on medium" posts are really about anyways.)_

 Then the other day I discovered the missing piece - [Forestry.io](www.forestry.io).
 It's exactly what I needed for my Jekyll+GH pages site!
 It allows me not only the basic layout control I wanted, but also the no-hassle blog post editing/publishing front end I was missing.